steveshogren/blog-source/source/_posts/2014-05-06-di-is-a-hack.markdown

 - programming
 status: publish
 type: post
-published: true
+published: false
 ---

-Every codebase I have seen or heard of that uses dependency injection for all dependencies also performs strict test driven development.
+Every codebase I have seen or heard of that uses dependency injection for all dependencies also performs strict unit testing.
 Why is that?
 What about unit testing and DI are so linked?

 You cannot have unit testing in Java/C# without dependency injection.

-If you see a codebase in Java/C# that has ten injected classes, right there, you have a codebase that does heavy unit testing.
-If you are deep into the unit testing culture, you will have been told to say, "but it is good design to use DI everywhere!"
+If you have ever seen a codebase in Java/C# that has ten injected classes, right there, you have a codebase that does heavy unit testing.
+If you are deep into the unit testing culture, you will have been taught that it is a good design to use DI everywhere.
 Is it really?
 Do the contortions required to do DI make your code easier to use/reuse/refactor?
 Or do you do it because you have to?
 Can you think of a single time where DI made anything easier?

-The TDD proponents realized that you cannot perform unit testing without DI in Java/C#, and so they have convinced us that a completely dependency injected codebase is a good design.
+The TDD proponents realized that you cannot reasonably perform unit testing without DI in Java/C#, and so they have argued that a completely dependency injected codebase is a good design.
 In reality, DI for unit testing is a hack because Java/C# are so ill-suited to unit testing.

 For example, how would we unit test a function that talks to the database in C# without a framework that requires mappings and global